pagkly/Zed/Investopedia4/What Is Embezzlement.md

 However, the account is a front that allows the individual, or a third-party they are collaborating with, to take the funding.
 For instance, an embezzler might create bills and receipts for business activities that never took place or services that were never rendered to disguise the transfer of funds as a legitimate transaction.

-An embezzler might collaborate with a partner who is listed as a consultant or contractor who issues invoices and receives payment, yet never actually performs the duties they are charging for.
+An embezzler might collaborate with a partner who is [[Listed|listed]] as a consultant or contractor who issues invoices and receives payment, yet never actually performs the duties they are charging for.

 There are different types of embezzlement such as Ponzi schemes and other scams where someone transfers another person's assets.

 ## Types of Embezzlement

 Some types of embezzlement might be combined with other forms of fraud, such as [[Ponzi schemes]](https://www.investopedia.com/terms/p/ponzischeme.asp).
-In such cases, the embezzler scams investors to entrust them with their assets to invest on their behalf but instead uses the money for personal gain and enrichment.
+In such cases, the embezzler scams investors to entrust them with their assets to invest on their behalf but instead uses the money for personal [[Gain|gain]] and enrichment.
 Maintaining the fraud often includes seeking out new investors to bring in more money to appease prior investors.

 An embezzler might also transfer other assets aside from money.
-An embezzler might claim the real estate, company vehicles, smartphones, and other hardware such as laptops that belong to an organization for personal use.
+An embezzler might claim the real [[Estate|estate]], company vehicles, smartphones, and other hardware such as laptops that belong to an organization for personal use.

 Embezzlement might take place in the government sector as well if employees seize local, state, or national funding for themselves.
 Such instances may occur when funding is disbursed to fulfill contracts or to support projects, and a member of the staff skims some of the money that was earmarked.